LoginRadius/docs/content/Get started Node js/Get Started - Node.js.md

 # Retrieve User Data using Access Token

-Once the authentication is done using Auth Page, the return_url will access the node js backend api with query parameter (access token), then can use the same token to fetch to user profile.
+Once the authentication is done using Auth Page, the return_url will access the node js backend api with query parameter (access token), then can use the same token to fetch the user profile.

 ```
 router.get('/userProfile', function(req, res) {